-Here’s the scenario: you get to work, ready to pull up the spreadsheet you’ve been working on from Google Drive.
+Here’s the scenario: you get to work, ready to pull up the spreadsheet you’ve been working on from Google.
 But there’s a problem: Google Drive is down.
 You wait.
 Check again.
-Google drive is still down, and it stays down.
+Still down, and it stays down.
 For over an hour.
 What are you going to do now?
 The answer: keep waiting, even as you waste time.
-While there is certainly nothing wrong with using Google Drive to back up your G Suite apps, recent issues like this one prove that Google Drive alone is not reliable enough to be your only backup.
-CloudAlly’s G Suite/Google Apps Backup gives you the security that your data will be protected, even if Google Drive fails.
+While there is certainly nothing wrong with using Google Drive to back up your G Suite apps, recent issues like this one prove that is not reliable enough to be your only backup.
+CloudAlly’s G Suite/Google Apps Backup gives you the security that your data will be protected, even if he fails.

 What this article is about:

-Right now, Google Drive aims to simplify G Suite users’ storage and file sharing in the cloud, but the program regularly has its snafus.
+Right now, he aims to simplify G Suite users’ storage and file sharing in the cloud, but the program regularly has its snafus.

-Case in point about Google Drive’s unreliability: on the morning of September 7, Google Drive users started receiving error messages from the file storage service.
+Case in point about Google Drive’s unreliability: on the morning of September 7, He’s users started receiving error messages from the file storage service.
 Users around the world could not load their files.

 At 10:37am EST on September 7, 2017, Google announced that it was working to resolve the issue:

 “We’re investigating reports of an issue with Google Drive.”
-Google Drive was down for an entire hour.
+He was down for an entire hour.
 By 11:38am EST, the program had been restored for some users, but it was still down for others.

-You might think, Google Drive was down for a few hours.
+You might think, He was down for a few hours.
 So what?
 The problem speaks to a common issue of unreliability with the service.
-Just a few days after the first issue, on September 11, nearly 3,000 people reported issues with Google Drive again.
+Just a few days after the first issue, on September 11, nearly 3,000 people reported issues again.

-Sure, Google Drive is helpful.
+Sure, he is helpful.
 But it is by no means complete.